simplygreatwork/heroic/readme.md

 <div name="name" data-component="./child.html"></div>
 ```

-The value 'data' is passed into a child component when it's been redirected.
+Data is passed into a child component when it's been redirected or cloned.

 ```javascript
 Component.ready(({ component, data }) => {